 Chinese tradition (and most responsible relationships) often require men to have a house, a car, a decent job, and savings before he would get a nod of approval from the parents of their pfuture brides.
-But in the case of one interracial couple, having material things, specifically the lack of, was never an issue.

 Chen Jinyang and his now-wife Sophia were able to find love with each other despite many factors that would obviously cause problems for most.

 According to Shanghaiist, the 22-year-old bride came to Heihei five years ago to study Chinese and after her graduation, she decided to remain in the city that she has grown to appreciate.

 It was last year that she met Jinyang who was working as a coal miner, thanks to a friend.

 A daily dose of Asian America's essential stories, in under 5 minutes.

 Get our collection of Asian America's most essential stories to your inbox daily for free.